bitovi/academy/src/angular/14a-directive/14a-directive.md

 ```bash
 ng generate directive onlyNumbers
 ```
-This will generate a directive file: `only-numbers.directive.ts`
+This will generate the directive file: `only-numbers.directive.ts` and the spec file:  `only-numbers.directive.spec.ts`

-## How to build a Directive
+## How to Build a Directive
 As we have discussed above, Directives are very useful tools in Angular that can help improve your web application.
 The example below shows an Attribute Directive that would allow a user to enter only `letters` in an input field.

 @sourceref ./directive.html